karenwhite33/KarenGittests/kb2.md

 #COMPUTER VISION
-its all data that check images with movement and 3d
+*its all data that check images with movement and 3d *allows computers to understand objects, people on images and videos.